XuegongLab/neoguider/README.md

 If comma_sep_hla_list (a string of comma-separated HLA alleles) is not specified when running snakemake, then the HLA key=value pair must be specified in the ${tumorSpecificPeptideFasta} file.
-Otherwise,
-the HLA key=value pair can be omitted in the ${tumorSpecificPeptideFasta} file.
+Otherwise, the HLA key=value pair can be omitted in the `${tumorSpecificPeptideFasta}` file.

-Example test input and its expected output are at https://figshare.com/articles/dataset/SRR7890830-SRR7890845-SRR9134697_neo_peps_fasta/28738355
+Example test input and its expected output, as well as the commands to generate the output from the input, are at https://figshare.com/articles/dataset/SRR7890830-SRR7890845-SRR9134697_neo_peps_fasta/28738355

 ### How to use any feature (e.g., neoepitope feature) TSV file as input